Sarah F. Wakefield: Early years

-Sarah F. Brown was born on September 29, 1829 in Kingston, Rhode Island.
+Sarah F. Brown was born on September 29, 1829, in Kingston, Rhode Island.
 Her parents were Sarah and William Brown.
-She left Rhode Island in 1854 due to a disagreement with her mother that left them uncommunicative.
+She left Rhode Island in 1854, due to a disagreement with her mother that left them uncommunicative.

 Marriage

-She moved to Minnesota in the 1854, where she met Dr. John Luman Wakefield, whose brother was James Wakefield, an attorney.
+She moved to Minnesota in 1854, where she met Dr. John Luman Wakefield, whose brother was James Wakefield, an attorney.
 She married him in Shakopee, Minnesota in 1856, becoming Sarah F. Wakefield.
 Her husband, a graduate of Yale University Medical School, was from Winsted, Connecticut.
 He had a medical practice in Shakopee, was a land speculator, and was a legislator.
-The family were amongst the first settlers of Big Earth City and Dr. Wakefield worked as a physician at Yellow Medicine, an Upper Sioux Agency.
+The family was amongst the first settlers of Big Earth City and Dr. Wakefield worked as a physician at Yellow Medicine, an Upper Sioux Agency.
 Having moved in 1861, they lived in a well-appointed house, on a bluff, next to the Agency building, at the confluence of the Yellow Medicine and Minnesota Rivers.